 Todd Obituaries

-It was noted on April 26th, 2019 that Della Rae South (Mains) perished in Blountville, Tennessee.
+It was written on April 26th, 2019 that Della Rae South (Mains) perished in Blountville, Tennessee.
 Ms. South was 83 years old and was born in Todd, NC.
 Send flowers to express your sorrow and honor Della Rae's life.

 History